 Skilled nursing facility (SNF) care

-Prior approval is required from the plan's designated vendor.
+Prior approval is required for in-network benefits from the plan's designated vendor.

 (For a definition of skilled nursing facility care, see Chapter 10 of this document.
 Skilled nursing facilities are sometimes called SNFs.)